laidav/hubfx/packages/hubfx/README.md

 - create update touched reducer (state, controlRef) - DONE
   - it will be called when user updates value and when user has action TOUCH CONTROL

-1. Mark control as untouched
+1. Mark control as untouched - DONE

 # TODOS